Research

 “I’ve had nieces and nephews that were bullied on social media,” said Nguyen, who recently graduated with a Master of Business Administration with a focus on social media.
 “Even some of my team members and myself had faced the problem.”

-IBM BlueMix Bright ICT Competition is a national event that challenges students in the information technology field to IBM’s Bluemix platform in innovative ways to to prevent undesirable and dangerous activities on the internet.
+IBM BlueMix Bright ICT Competition is a national event that challenges students in the information technology field to IBM’s Bluemix platform in innovative ways to prevent undesirable and dangerous activities on the internet.

 Nguyen, with team members Neil Light and Peter Cavallaro, created their project, “Bully Be Gone: Preventing Cyber Bullying on Facebook,” to stop harassment on Facebook before it gets out of hand.